austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 Most commonly used method.
 Let your members explain what they have and what they're able to do.
 However, lack of objective views can cause missteps in choosing staffs.
 #### Election
 Personally, I let my members elect their moderators.
 This is very objective.
 However, without constantly refreshing population, there's hardly a challenge for the elected.
+### Bots
+**DON'T** add a lot of bots, or mention your bots as one of the features of your server anywhere.
+You should only use bots that you will truly use.

 ## Have more questions?
 Ask me [here](https://discord.gg/013MqTM1p1qm52VcZ)!